- Python 100%

 pip install kshell-utilities

-Or, for the very latest version, clone this repository to your downloads directory. cd to the root directory of this repository and run
+Or, for the latest development version, clone this repository and run from the repository root:

 pip install .